Representation homology of topological spaces: Introduction

 \subsection{Representation varieties and representation homology}

+We begin with some motivation for studying representation homology.
 Let $G$ be a finite-dimensional affine algebraic group defined over a field $k$ of characteristic zero.
 For any (discrete) group $ \Gamma $, the set of all representations of $ \Gamma $ in $G$ has a natural structure of an affine $k$-scheme called the {\it representation scheme} $\,\Rep_G(\Gamma) $.
-The representation schemes and associated representation varieties play an important role in many areas of mathematics, most notably in representation theory and low-dimensional topology.
+Representation schemes and associated varieties play an important role in many areas of mathematics, most notably in representation theory and low-dimensional topology.
 In representation theory, the fundamental problem is to understand the structure of representations of $ \Gamma $ in $G$.
 One can approach this problem geometrically by studying the natural (adjoint) action of the group $G$ on the variety $\,\Rep_G(\Gamma) $.
 When $ k $ is algebraically closed and $ \Gamma $ is finitely generated, the equivariant geometry of $ \Rep_G(\Gamma) $ is closely related to the representation theory of $ \Gamma $: the equivalence classes of representations of $ \Gamma $ in $G$ are in bijection with the $G$-orbits in $ \Rep_G(\Gamma) $, and the geometry of $G$-orbits determines the algebraic structure of representations.
-This relation has been extensively studied since the late 70s, and the representation varieties have become a standard tool in representation theory of groups (see, for example, \cite{LM85}).
+This relation has been extensively studied since the late 70's, and the representation varieties have become a standard tool in representation theory of groups (see, for example, \cite{LM85, Sik12}).